HACC17/PoweredByRamen/README.md

 * Django (v 1.11.5)
 * (Optional) virtualenv (v 15.1.0)

+Note: for some reason the "wkhtmltopdf" package doesn't install correctly, so you will need to install it from their official website, https://wkhtmltopdf.org/downloads.html, and add the executable to your environment path or copy the executable somewhere your system is able to find

 ## How to run:
 Optional -- create a virtualenv project (assuming you had installed it via pip) with command
 ```bash